gridbugs/gridbugs.org/content/projects/alice-the-caml/index.md

 [Alice](https://github.com/alicecaml/alice) is an experimental OCaml build system emphasizing accessibility.
 It's still very much a work in progress and nowhere near ready for regular use.
 Currently it can build multi-file OCaml projects to executables and libraries.
 Its UI is inspired by cargo.

+I'm one of the core Dune developers for my day job.
+Dune is a mature and widely used OCaml build system which it difficult to make large structural changes to its UI and packaging philosophy.
+Alice is an experiment exploring the design space of OCaml build systems when these constraints are lifted.

 Here's a tiny demo:

 ```
 $ alice new hello